rx290/CNN_for_Visual_Representation_Notes/Lecture_3_Notes.md

 Softmax Classifier (Multinomial Logistic Regression)

+calculates 10 values whose sum will be equal to 1 and the highest

 so in softmax classifier we put more weight on the scores and use them to compute a probability distribution among the classes

  Li in softmax = - log(e^syi / Ej e^sj)